 Within the online world, everything that you type becomes your voice.
 Do you want to exude confidence, prose, and a professional attitude?
 Or would you rather hold on to your Facebook post about that time your bank account was mistakenly overdrawn by that expletive deleted bank of yours?
 What you write on the internet can be seen worldwide.
-If you're entering a remote workplace, being available becomes one of the top concerns for employers.
-Would you hesitate if your next employer asked for your Facebook?
+If you're entering a remote workplace, being available becomes one of the top concerns for clients.
+Would you hesitate if your next client asked for your Facebook?
 What about your Twitter?
 Of all the places you present yourself, LinkedIn should be the cleanest and most professional, but every other social media account should be held to the same standard.

 One the biggest factors that will influence your life will be your friends.
 Who you associate with in person has the same impact as who you associate with online.

 Having friends that do not contribute to your digital reputation is OK, but you shouldn't have friends that make matters worse.

 Friends on social media that share inappropriate content to your page, use offensive or explicit language, or even tag you in an unprofessional post should all be handled.
 Friends can stay friends, but they should all know not to post inappropriate material on your page.
 As a worst case scenario, you can opt to approve posts to your pages or remove these friends entirely.

 Your interactions should be with other professionals.
 What do you stand to gain from one-way friendships?